Genaker/FastFPC/README.md

 ## The Idea behind this Magento 2 FPC performance extension

 When I developed a Shopware 6-based website I noticed fast sub 1ms performance of the FPC cache.
 I checked the code and it amazed me.
-It is simple and made a right PHP  way!
+It is simple and made the right PHP  way!
+Symfony Http cache!
 You don't need Varnish to run your FPC cache fast.
 You need just fast code without reusing the Magento 2 junk core framework.

 ## Installation